xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 {{< /mermaid >}}
 </div>

+All persons in the two companies will have access to an itop interface (in reality it is not necessary).

 ### requirements

-This is the [iTop hardware recommendations](https://manage-wiki.openitop.org/doku.php?id=latest:install:requirements) from their documentation.
+Here is the [itop hardware recommendations](https://manage-wiki.openitop.org/doku.php?id=latest:install:requirements) from their documentation.

 <!-- https://www.tablesgenerator.com/html_tables -->